Pyestock Cricket Club

 Further youngsters have been added to the side as the old guard becomes ever-more aware that the next generation needs to established to take the club through the next decade (the clubs ninth!)
 With high hopes for the likes of Jack Bromley, Ben and Sam Armes, Tom Threlfall and Jake Baldwin, the club can continue to thrive.
 The 2020 season faltered with Covid-19 running rampant across the globe, but the club still managed 12 fixtures in the second half of the season to maintain momentum that is crucial to the clubs survival, and a more normal 2021 allowed the club to take stock and prepare for its 75th season in 2022.

-The new season is eagerly anticipated, with a new captain in Paul Bright and the clubs first social secretary, Charlie Eve, along with commemorative playing shirts, the members that make Pyestock Cricket Clu what it is, are determined to make this season one to remember!
+The new season is eagerly anticipated, with a Captain in Paul Bright, the members that make Pyestock Cricket Clu what it is, are determined to make this season one to remember!

 Compiled by Chris Heath – December 2013